jontywigster/hyper-v_sensie_build/README.md

 ## Hyper-V Guest Data Exchange
 Although I'd like a VM to be created (after prompts) automatically, I'd like a rough idea of progress.
 The process uses Hyper-V's guest data exchange to send a few simple messages back to the PowerShell terminal that's running newVM.ps1.

 This requires the hyper-V integration to be working in the VM.
-It isn't always so I get around it by using Ansible...
+It isn't always which I get around by using Ansible.

 ## Ansible
 The cloud-init user-data file calls ansible-pull, which basically handles rebooting for Alma Linux and Ubuntu, where the Hyper-V integration seems not to be able to exchange data with the host until after a reboot.
-It also installs Docker if chosen.
+It also installs whichever role was chosen.

 ## This is for me
 I wasn't planning on making this repo public because of the jankiness.
 However, I saw someone asking for caching in another repo, and maybe something here would be useful as a start